What are status certificate review documents?

 • The unit is in good standing

-Since these documents reflect a specific date, it's also important to consider timing.
-For title insurance purposes, status certificates must be dated within 60 days of closing.
-If it's older than 60 days, a new certificate will be required before closing.
-If it's dated within 90 days, a verbal update from the condo corporation may be acceptable - but beyond 90 days, a full new certificate is required.
+Because these documents reflect a specific date, timing matters.
+For title insurance purposes, a status certificate must be dated within 60 days of closing.
+If it is older than 60 days, a new certificate will be required before closing.
+If it is dated within 90 days, a verbal update from the condo corporation may be acceptable, but beyond 90 days a full new certificate is required.
+Your Ownright lawyer flags this timing immediately so you do not incur unnecessary rush fees later in the transaction.

 At Ownright, we help clients interpret these documents, highlight important findings, and explain everything in plain language so they can make informed decisions with confidence.
+You can start your closing online or get in touch with any questions.